 Where to Eat/Drink:

 They have a place to please even the pickiest eaters.
 Plus, you can get drinks (including alcoholic beverages if you prefer) “to go” and walk around The Battery.
 The Battery is booming with new entertainment and restaurants, here is what we love:

 - Antico Pizza: Just as tasty as the first location in West Midtown.
-You get your pizza fast and there are a number of community-tables.
+You get your pizza fast and there are a number of community tables.
 Perfect for bigger parties.
-This is sure to please everyone from toddler to the grandparents!
+This is sure to please everyone from toddlers to grandparents!
 Don’t forget to grab the amazing gelato (a “single” is plenty big to share with the kids).
 When the weather is nice, the windows/doors are open from floor to ceiling.
 We love the atmosphere!

-- Terrapin Taproom and Fox Brothers Bar-B-Q: Offers some of the best bbq in Atlanta.
-This restaurant is connected to the stadium but open every day.
+- Terrapin Taproom and Fox Bros.
+Bar-B-Q: Offers some of the best BBQ in Atlanta.
+This restaurant is connected to the stadium but is open every day.

 - Sport and Social: This is one of three restaurants in the Live!
 At the Battery.
 By far, the most family-friendly with a ton of entertainment options for the kids (fair warning- we have visited between 4-7:00 p.m.
 It is a bar, so no promises the later it gets).
 They have a number of games to play inside for all age ranges and have hosted family movie nights!